 Note that, as mentioned above, WGU has less than 1% of the student population which are first-time, full-time students.
 The majority (99.6%) of our students began their studies at another college or university and are not tracked for this rate.
-For this reporting timeframe, 16,908 students or 0.3% were counted as “full-time, first-time”.
+For this reporting timeframe, 0.3% were counted as “full-time, first-time”.

 American Indian or Alaskan Native

 Race or Ethnicity Unknown